Gustavo Green: Football executive

-Even after retiring, he remained closely linked to Espanyol, since he carried out functions as an accountant in its board of directors chaired by Santiago de la Riva.
-In addition to being a player, he was then a member, treasurer, and accountant on the board of directors of Español (1909–1913), he can also be considered as one of the first coaches of Espanyol, because in 1904 he was in charge of directing the training sessions together with teammate Ángel Ponz.
+Even after retiring, Green remained closely linked to Espanyol, since he carried out functions as an accountant on its board of directors chaired by Santiago de la Riva.
+He also served as director of RCD Espanyol in several boards.

+In 1904, in the absence of the technical director, Green and his teammate Ángel Ponz were in charge of directing the training sessions, so he can also be considered one of the first coaches of Espanyol.

-Personal life
+Professional life

-At that time living exclusively out of football wasn't common, and therefore he had a second job, with his profession being that of a telegraph operator, in fact, when competing in cycling, he would also use the alias "Télégraphe".
-He married María Anglada Ribas in 1907 in Barcelona.
+Living exclusively out of football was not common at the time, and therefore, he had a second job, with his profession being that of a telegraph operator.
+In fact, when competing in cycling, he would also use the alias "Télégraphe".